geofflyons/PortfolioProjects/README.md

 ## Work Experience
 ### Doctor of Psychology / Couples Counsellor (Nov 2012 - Present)
-I have owned and operated a private counselling and wellness practice in the Sutherland Shire of Sydney, Australia.
-This practice was a clinical psychology practice for many years until my approach transitioned into psychotherapy, hypnotherapy, kinesiology and holistic coaching.
+* I have owned and operated a private counselling and wellness practice in the Sutherland Shire of Sydney, Australia.
+This practice was a clinical psychology practice for many years until my approach transitioned into holistic coaching.

 ### Data Analyst, Western Sydney University (Jul 2019 - Nov 2020)
 * Development of a database for Western Sydney University’s Student Engagement Service through the integration of behavioural research and data analytics skills.